 4. Upon acceptance, filmmakers (or primary contact) will provide the following by the dates specified by festival organizers:

 ○ Required: An exhibition version of the film in Quicktime with a resolution of at least 1080p, encoded using H.264, H.265, or ProRes.

 ○ For jury and press purposes, an online digital version of exhibition version of the film must be available through the end of the festival.

 ○ Press materials as itemized in the Filmmaker Info & Consent Form that you will receive.

 5. Filmmakers are responsible for shipping costs associated with delivering all materials to the Indy Film Fest.
 The Indy Film Fest may assume the cost of return shipping of exhibition copies following the run of the festival upon request.

 6. The Indy Film Fest reserves the right to rescind acceptance of any film for any reason.

 Should you have any questions regarding this process or your film’s eligibility, please email firstname.lastname@example.org.

-By submitting, artists agrees to all terms set forth in category rules.
+By submitting, artists agree to all terms set forth in category rules.

 By submitting, filmmakers recognize that they are eligible for all appropriate prizes.

 Entering your film is considered giving the Indy Film Fest permission to screen your film during the course of the festival.
 If, for some reason, after acceptance (but prior to the public announcement of the festival line-up) you choose not to screen with the Indy Film Fest, you must contact the festival immediately.
 Attempts to cancel a screening AFTER the official announcement cannot be acknowledged and the film will screen from the available copy on hand.